bdurrani/bdurrani.github.com/content/post/2020-01-27-rust-modules.md

 Since `bar` is a submodule of `foo`, we want to maintain that relationship.
 We do that by [creating a folder with the same name as `foo`](https://doc.rust-lang.org/reference/items/modules.html#module-source-filenames) and moving `bar` there.

+We started with a single file `main.rs`.
-So our application source folder now looks like this:
+Our application source folder now looks like this:

 ```
 │   constants.rs